genleung/PCA-toolkit/README.md

 A toolkit for pre-process image-samples into LibSVM training &amp; testing data format

 ## Introduction
-This toolkit requires opencv3.x and libtclap-dev(for parsing command-line arguments).
+This toolkit requires opencv3.x and libtclap-dev (for parsing command-line arguments).
 All the images to be pre-processed are tiny pictures about 32x32 or 24x24 (or other sizes), and placed in the './data/' directory.
 The './data' directory hierachy is as follows:

-    data_empy/
+    data/
     ├── test
     │   ├── 1 -> digits/0
     │   ├── 10 -> digits/9